calcmogul/controls-engineering-in-frc/README.md

 * Fix bugs in dependencies
   * Fix nonsquare system pzmaps in Python Control, then enable non-Slycot pzmaps for remaining examples
+* Add script that verifies all labels are referenced at least once

 ## Licensing